MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-aut-fi-sample.md

 The following scenarios are covered by the fiscal registration service integration sample for Austria:
    - Registration of cash transactions at the fiscal cash register (EFR):
       - Sending detailed transaction data (sales line information, discounts, payments, taxes) to fiscal register service;
       - Capturing a response from the fiscal register service including a digital sign and link to registered transaction;
-      - Printing in the receipt tax group data and reference to registered transaction in fiscal register software as a QR-code
+      - Printing in the receipt tax group data and reference to registered transaction in fiscal register software as a QR-code.
   - Registration of deposits at the fiscal cash register (EFR) as a non-cash transactions:
       - Issue a Gift card;
       - Recording of Customer account’s deposit;
-      - Registration of Sales order’s deposit
+      - Registration of Sales order’s deposit.
-  - Registration of some POS-related events or transactions at the fiscal cash register (EFR) as a non-cash transactions
+  - Registration of some POS-related events or transactions at the fiscal cash register (EFR) as a non-cash transactions:
-      - POS log on/log off;
       - Shift open/close;
       - Start amount / Float entry / Tender removal;
-      - Void transaction;
-      - Void transaction line;
       - Price override;
       - Tax override;
       - Print copy of receipt;
       - Open drawer;
       - Print X report;
-      - Print Z report
+      - Print Z report.
-  - End of day statements (fiscal X, fiscal Z reports) enhancement by Austria-specific fields
+  - End of day statements (fiscal X, fiscal Z reports) enhancement by Austria-specific fields:
       - Number of total sold items, products or services delivered to customers;
       - Sales broken down by tax rates;
       - Breakdown of proceeds by cashier/cash register operator;
       - Post-voids postings performed, price discounts, returns, negative sales, by which daily sales are reduced;
       - Zero sales (giveaways).
   - Error handling including following options:
-      - Retry fiscal registration if it's possible; for example, if the fiscal registration service is unavailable.
+      - Retry fiscal registration if it's possible; for example, if the fiscal registration service is unavailable;
-      - Skip fiscal registration, including info codes to capture the reason of failure and additional information.
+      - Skip fiscal registration, including info codes to capture the reason of failure and additional information;
       - Fiscal registration service health-check before posting transaction data into Dynamics 365 HQ.

 ## Setting up Retail for Austria